 Testing and Measurement for Cross-Modal Coherence

-Cross-modal coherence is measurable: start by combining structured qualitative audits with a small set of quantitative signals, then iterate using lightweight A/B tests.
+You can measure cross-modal coherence by combining structured qualitative audits with a few quantitative indicators, then refine using simple A/B tests.
 A repeatable audit process and a clear voice scorecard expose where a brand’s tone fractures across blog, video, social, and ads; mapping engagement, retention, and sentiment back to specific voice hypotheses shows which changes actually move the needle.

 Qualitative audits and voice scorecards